 \subsection{LLM Inference}

 Modern LLMs, predominantly based on the Transformer architecture~\cite{vaswani2017attention}, capture dependencies in text by computing relationships between all pairs of tokens in a sequence.
-As illustrated in Fig.~\ref{fig2:Model Architecture}, the architecture consists of an embedding layer for token vectorization, a stack of decoder layers for representation refinement, and a language model (LM) head for probability distribution output.
-Each decoder layer includes two primary computational blocks: the self-attention mechanism and the feed-forward network (FFN).
-Specifically, the self-attention mechanism captures contextual relationships by first projecting token representations into Query (Q), Key (K), and Value (V) matrices via linear transformations.
-It then computes attention outputs in parallel across multiple attention heads using scaled dot-product attention, defined as:

-where $d_k$ is the dimension of the K vectors.
-The outputs from all attention heads are concatenated and linearly projected to generate the final self-attention result.
-The FFN typically contains two substantial linear transformations separated by a non-linear activation function (e.g., GELU), accounting for roughly two-thirds of the total model parameters.
-Each of these blocks is typically preceded by a Layer Normalization (LN) and followed by a residual (ResAdd) connection to ensure numerical stability.

-The execution of LLM inference on this architecture generally involves two distinct operational phases: prefill and decoding.
-During the prefill phase, the model processes the entire input sequence in parallel, where the linear transformations within the self-attention mechanism and FFN manifest as computationally intensive General Matrix-Matrix multiplication (GEMM) operations.
+As illustrated in Fig.~\ref{fig2:Model Architecture}, the execution of LLM inference on this architecture generally involves two distinct operational phases: prefill and decoding.
+During the prefill phase, the model processes the entire input sequence in parallel, characterized by General Matrix-Matrix multiplication (GEMM), as shown in Fig.~\ref{Fig3-breakdown-a.pdf}.
 In the subsequent decoding phase, the model generates tokens sequentially in an autoregressive manner, each prediction dependent on previously generated tokens.
-To maintain efficiency and avoid redundant computation, the Key and Value vectors for all preceding tokens are stored and reused from a KV cache.
-This crucial mechanism transforms the repetitive GEMM into a series of memory-bound General Matrix-Vector (GEMV) operations, where the large weight matrices of the self-attention and FFN are multiplied with a single token representation at each step.
-This fundamental shift from compute-bound GEMM to memory-bound GEMV operations underscores the need for specialized hardware acceleration tailored specifically to these distinct computational patterns.
+The use of a Key/Value (KV) cache transforms the GEMM operations into a series of General Matrix-Vector (GEMV) operations.
+This fundamental shift underscores the need for specialized hardware acceleration tailored specifically to these distinct computational patterns.